ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

       - Remove the old jar (Remove)
       - Add the new ("Add jar" and select the new jar)
       - on order and export tick the box to export it for other projects

+## MYSql Connector/J

+Java my sql connector.

+To update IOCLog:
+  - Update the jar in `EPICS\ISIS\IocLogServer\master\LogServer\lib`
+  - Update the `pom.xml` and `.classpath` to include the new version number

+To update GUI in `base/uk.ac.stfc.isis.ibex.databases`:
+  - Remove `mysql-connector-java-X.X.X-bin.jar`
+  - Add new connector to `/lib`
+  - Remove old lib and add new lib in the `Manifest` on the `Runtime` tab in the `Classpath` part.